-A: While alimony isn't always enforced as strictly as child support -- in which failure to pay can result in wage garnishment or loss of professional licensure -- failure to pay can result in some serious sanctions.
-A court can issue a finding of contempt and even sentence the non-payer to time in jail.
+A: Alimony isn't enforced as strictly as child support.
+Failure to pay child support can result in wage garnishment or loss of professional licensure.
+For non-payment of alimony, a judge can find the non-paying spouse in contempt of court and can sentence the non-payer to time in jail.

 Q: How long will I receive alimony from my ex?

-Alimony can be a life-saver for divorcing spouses with limited financial means who are trying to transition to a new life.
-A legal professional will advocate on your behalf and help you get the spousal support you deserve.
-Find an experienced divorce attorney near you to learn more.
+Alimony can be a lifesaver for divorcing spouses who are trying to transition to a new life.
+A divorce lawyer will advocate on your behalf and help you get the spousal support you deserve.
+Find an experienced divorce attorney near you.